 - 1. Required: Galeano, Eduardo.
-Children of the Days.
-Bold Type Books., 2013. - 2.
-Required: Jackson, Shirley, The Lottery and Other Stories (the one story we will be using is online, so you needn't buy the book!
-"The Lottery"Links to an external site. - 3.
+Children of the Days: A Calendar of Human History. trans.
+Mark Fried.
+Bold Type Books, 2013 - 2.
 Optional: For grammar and punctuation guidance, I suggest bookmarking the online grammar/punctuation and MLA citation source: Owl at Purdue writing site.
 You may also use a grammar handbook you purchased for another course.